agbuenoch/cybersecurity-home-lab/README.md

 - **Kali Linux (Pre-Built Image)** – for penetration testing and vulnerability scanning
 - **Ubuntu Server (Installer Image)** – as a base for detection tools like Wazuh, ELK, and Splunk

-> This lab supports my learning journey into cyber defense, SOC operations, and blue team security analysis.
+> This lab supports my learning journey into cyber defence, SOC operations, and blue team security analysis.

 ## Project Overview
 | Component          | Purpose                                                   |